A simple and tiny client-side SPA router.

 馃拤 HTML Content Injection

-Fetch and inject HTML content from a URL using the r-html
+Fetch and inject HTML content from a URL using the r-html directive, with support for

 loading indicators and error handling.